quadroops/pkg/log/README.md

 ## Adapter

 Main responsibility of `adapter` is to format the message and the send it to their `writer`.
-The format can be anything, json, string, or maybe even a bytes (well i dont know if this idea is exist or not).
+The format can be anything, json, string, or maybe even a bytes (well i dont know if this idea is exist or not), depends on used adapater.

 Available adapters:

 - [zerolog](https://github.com/rs/zerolog)